History of Negeri Sembilan FC

 This article documents the history of Negeri Sembilan Football Club, a Malaysian association football team.
-For a general overview of the club, see Negeri Sembilan FC.

 The club was established in 1923, according to a passage in the football history books of Malaysia based on an interview with Austin Senevirathe, who was 93 years old when interviewed.
 He spoke about a match that happened between PBNS and Singapore for the Malaya Cup in that particular year.
 Negeri Sembilan is one of the oldest football clubs in Malaysia.
 Other older teams are Penang and Perak, which were each formed in 1921.
 In 2023, Negeri Sembilan celebrated the 100th anniversary of its establishment.

 The club is one of the top competing teams in the history of football since its establishment.
 They have won many top competitions in Malaysia, starting in the early 1940s.
 The club also gave rise to many Malaysian football stars who brought success to both club and country such as Kwan Soon Teck, Mok Wai Hong, B. Rajinikandh, N. Thanabalan, B. Sathianathan, Ching Hong Aik, Shukor Adan, Norhafiz Zamani Misbah, Aidil Zafuan, Zaquan Adha, Farizal Marlias, S. Kunanlan, Shahurain Abu Samah and many more.

 Throughout 2003–2011 there was a "golden generation" for the Negeri Sembilan team because, throughout the year, the team achieved a lot of success in competitions at the domestic level.
 Starting with winning the FA Cup in 2003, the team managed to win the Super League in 2005–06.
 The most proud performance was when Negeri Sembilan successfully made it through the Malaysia Cup final stage three years in a row from 2009 to 2011.
 The team won two finals in 2009 and 2011, and in 2010, the team became runners-up when they had to accept a defeat, but they managed to win the FA Cup in the same year (2010).
 In addition, this golden era also saw the emergence of several big names who were with the Negeri Sembilan team in the Malaysian football scene, including Ching Hong Aik, Shukor Adan, Norhafiz Zamani, Khairul Anuar Baharom, Bekamenga Bekamengo, Sani Anuar, Rezal Zambery, Zaquan Adha, Aidil Zafuan, Farizal Marlias, S. Kunanlan and Shahurain.